Dear readers of ADxS.org, please forgive the disruption.

 Stress-prone mice showed:

-This suggests that both a reduced activation state of noradrenergic cells in the locus coeruleus projecting to the ventral tegmentum and a reduced amount of noradrenaline released into the ventral tegmentum correlate with vulnerability to emotional stress.
+This suggests that both a reduced activation state of noradrenergic cells in the locus coeruleus projecting to the ventral tegmentum and a reduced amount of noradrenaline released into the ventral tegmentum correlate with susceptibility to emotional stress.

 Illustration according to Holly, Miczek.112